Here are some issues that continue to give us grief:

 - Designers and Owners: When you receive a plan review report please read it!
-Plan review reports are generated and issued prior to construction.
+In most cases, plan review reports are generated and issued before construction.
 Unfortunately, comments in the reports are not picked up in many instances, which leads to costly corrective modifications.
-It is extremely frustrating to be performing an inspection and realize that the violations being recorded, were the same violations noted in the plan review report.
+It is frustrating while performing an inspection and realizing that the violations being recorded were the same violations noted in the plan review report.
 If you are not reading the report, and are not issuing revisions or addenda or whatever, as a result, then you are probably not providing the best service for your client.

 - Under Texas Architectural Barriers Law the person or persons, company, corporation, authority, commission, board, governmental entity, institution, or any other entity that holds title to the subject building or facility is responsible for having the building or facility inspected for compliance with the standards not later than the first anniversary of the date the construction or substantial renovation or modification of the building or facility is completed.
 The owner shall obtain an inspection from a registered accessibility specialist not later than the first anniversary of the completion of construction.
 Nowhere in the law does it mention tenants or lessees.
 Why?
 Because they have NO obligations under the law.
 Owners are responsible for everything that occurs in the building or facility, even tenant work.
 They are responsible for requesting the architectural barriers inspection and providing verification of completion of corrective modifications once violations are corrected.
 Unfortunately, some unwitting property owners abdicate their responsibilities, believing that a lease agreement somehow relieves them of the obligation to comply.
 It's quite a rude awakening when the state's enforcement division and its prosecutors ramp up enforcement and levy fines on the owner for failure to comply.
 Go here and select Architectural Barriers under Search by License Program Type, then hit Search: https://www.tdlr.texas.gov/cimsfo/fosearch.asp

 Residential Designers and Constructors - Welcome!